selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_ml_04-05_2023.md

 ## Lecture 5: 11th of April, 2023.
 ### Manipulate geographical data with GDAL/OGR (Giuseppe Amatulli).

+Recorded lecture can be found [here](https://yale.zoom.us/rec/share/ZSSyCbfx1xY6vSqIYVFAQF8vb0tNYGegGXfk8RoteuQz2aMzJDN5EOhcWFgaDz-Q.XarlhTclEu1pL76u).
+Password has been sent by e-mail on March 28  (it will be the same pass-code for all recordings).

 This section introduces data manipulation for geospatial data processing on the command line using [GDAL & OGR](https://gdal.org/) libraries.